-Occupational Lead Fee Waivers – Frequently Asked Questions
+Occupational Lead Poisoning Fee Waivers – Frequently Asked Questions

-- When will the Request for Waiver of the 2012 Occupational Lead Poisoning (OLP) Fee applications be mailed?
+- When will the Request for a Waiver of the 2014 Occupational Lead Poisoning (OLP) Fee applications be mailed?

 - Can I file my OLP Fee waiver application electronically on the Internet?

-- When are the completed 2012 Occupational Lead Poisoning Fee waiver applications due?
+- When are the completed 2014 OLP Fee waiver applications due?

-- Where do I mail the completed 2012 OLP Fee waiver application?
+- Where do I send the completed OLP Fee waiver application?

 - Do I need to fill out the OLP Fee waiver application every year (can I get a permanent waiver)?

 - How do I know if I might qualify for an OLP Fee waiver (what is de minimus)?

 - I have lost my OLP Fee waiver application; how do I get another one?

 - How can I get a copy of the electronic OLP Fee waiver application I submitted?

 - Can I appeal a decision on my OLP Fee waiver application?